 - what you have done to find out if medicine is the right career for you

-- what you learnt during your work experience
+- what you learned during your work experience

 - what aspects of the course particularly appeal to you